rvhonorato/cazy-parser/README.md

 License: [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.html)

-**BUG FOUND, v1.0 unstable with potential block from NCBI**

 If you are using this tool, **make sure to cite and visit CAZy website**

 * http://www.cazy.org/
 * Lombard V, Golaconda Ramulu H, Drula E, Coutinho PM, Henrissat B (2014) The Carbohydrate-active enzymes database (CAZy) in 2013. **Nucleic Acids Res** 42:D490–D495.
 [PMID: [24270786](http://www.ncbi.nlm.nih.gov/sites/entrez?db=pubmed&cmd=search&term=24270786)].

 ### Introduction
  *cazy-parser* is a tool that extract information from CAZy in a more usable and readable format.
 Firstly, a script reads the HTML structure and creates a mirror of the database as a tab delimited file.
-Secondly, information is extracted from the database according to user inputted parameters and presented to the user as a multifasta.
+Secondly, information is extracted from the database according to user inputted parameters and presented to the user as a set of accession codes.

 ### Requirements